-Textile waste creates a massive burden on landfills every year.
-While it might seem easier to pitch a frayed quilt or a stained fleece into the garbage bin, those fabrics still hold significant value.
-Even when a blanket loses its softness or aesthetic appeal for the bedroom, the material itself often remains durable, absorbent, and insulating.
+Textile waste puts a massive strain on landfills every year, and blankets are a big part of that problem.
+It’s tempting to toss a frayed quilt or stained fleece into the trash, but most fabrics still have plenty of life left in them.
+Even when a blanket no longer works on a bed, the material often remains durable, absorbent, and insulating.

 1. Create Heavy-Duty Cleaning Rags